civctp2/civctp2/README.md

 ```
 ./autogen.sh
-CFLAGS="$CFLAGS -w -Og -fno-omit-frame-pointer -fuse-ld=gold" CXXFLAGS="$CXXFLAGS -fpermissive -w -Og -fno-omit-frame-pointer -fuse-ld=gold" ./configure --enable-silent-rules --enable-debug
+CFLAGS="$CFLAGS -w -O0 -fno-omit-frame-pointer -fuse-ld=gold" CXXFLAGS="$CXXFLAGS -fpermissive -w -O0 -fno-omit-frame-pointer -fuse-ld=gold" ./configure --enable-silent-rules --enable-debug
 make
 ```

-The option -Og optimizes builds for debugging, this speeds up the debug function and should in general not change anything of the behavior of the executable, however it still could do so.
-In that case remove the -Og option.
+Most optimizations are completely disabled at -O0 even if individual optimization flags are specified.
+In case CTP2 becomes to slow to be useful you can use higher levels of optimization such as -O1, or -O2.

 You can look at `./configure` for options, but there aren't many.